Generic Name: ketoconazole topical (kee toe KOE na zole)

 Xolegel side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Xolegel: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Xolegel: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-redness, pain, or oozing of treated skin areas; or
+redness, pain, or oozing of treated skin; or

 dry skin; or